-455-50.2 Auger Cast Piles: Price and payment will be full compensation for all labor, materials, and incidentals for construction of auger cast piles of the sizes and depths indicated on the Contract drawings or otherwise required under this Contract.
+455-50.1 Auger Cast Piles: Price and payment will be full compensation for all labor, materials, and incidentals for construction of auger cast piles of the sizes and depths indicated on the Contract drawings or otherwise required under this Contract.
 Price and payment will also include the removal and proper disposal off site of all spoil from the auger operation and all excess grout displaced from the auger hole, unless otherwise approved by the Engineer.
 Work to remove and replace unsuitable material when necessary as specified in 455-44 will be considered Unforeseeable Work.

-Item No. 455- 18- Protection of Existing Structures - lump sum.
-Item No. 455-112- Auger Grouted Piles - per foot.
+455-50.2 Payment Items: Payment will be made under: Item No. 455-112- Auger Grouted Piles - per foot.